Azure Monitor Logs cost calculations and options

-In addition to the Pay-As-You-Go model, Log Analytics has Commitment Tiers, which can save you as much as 30 percent compared to the Pay-As-You-Go price.
-With commitment tier pricing, you can commit to buy data ingestion for a workspace, starting at 100 GB/day, at a lower price than Pay-As-You-Go pricing.
+In addition to the pay-as-you-go model, Log Analytics has commitment tiers, which can save you as much as 30 percent compared to the pay-as-you-go price.
+With commitment tier pricing, you can commit to buy data ingestion for a workspace, starting at 100 GB per day, at a lower price than pay-as-you-go pricing.
 Any usage above the commitment level (overage) is billed at that same price per GB as provided by the current commitment tier.
+(Overage is billed using the same commitment tier billing meter.
+For example if a workspace is in the 200 GB/day commitment tier and ingests 300 GB in a day, that usage will be billed as 1.5 units of the 200 GB/day commitment tier.)
 The commitment tiers have a 31-day commitment period from the time a commitment tier is selected.

-- During the commitment period, you can change to a higher commitment tier (which restarts the 31-day commitment period), but you can't move back to Pay-As-You-Go or to a lower commitment tier until after you finish the commitment period.
+- During the commitment period, you can change to a higher commitment tier, which restarts the 31-day commitment period.
+You can't move back to pay-as-you-go or to a lower commitment tier until after you finish the commitment period.

-- At the end of the commitment period, the workspace retains the selected commitment tier, and the workspace can be moved to Pay-As-You-Go or to a different commitment tier at any time.
+- At the end of the commitment period, the workspace retains the selected commitment tier, and the workspace can be moved to Pay-As-You-Go or to a lower commitment tier at any time.

 Billing for the commitment tiers is done per workspace on a daily basis.
-If the workspace is part of a dedicated cluster, the billing is done for the cluster (see below).
-See Azure Monitor pricing for a detailed listing of the commitment tiers and their prices.
+If the workspace is part of a dedicated cluster, the billing is done for the cluster.
+See the following "Dedicated clusters" section.
+For a list of the commitment tiers and their prices, see Azure Monitor pricing.

-Azure Commitment Discounts such as those received from Microsoft Enterprise Agreements are applied to Azure Monitor Logs Commitment Tier pricing just as they are to Pay-As-You-Go pricing (whether the usage is being billed per workspace or per dedicated cluster).
+Azure Commitment Discounts, such as discounts received from Microsoft Enterprise Agreements, are applied to Azure Monitor Logs commitment-tier pricing just as they are to pay-as-you-go pricing.
+Discounts are applied whether the usage is being billed per workspace or per dedicated cluster.

-The Usage and estimated costs menu item for each Log Analytics workspace hows an estimate of your monthly charges at each commitment level.
-You should periodically review this information to determine if you can reduce your charges by moving to another tier.
-See Usage and estimated costs for information on this view.
+The Usage and estimated costs menu item for each Log Analytics workspace shows an estimate of what your data ingestion charges would be at each commitment level to help you choose the optimal commitment tier for your data ingestion patterns.
+Review this information periodically to determine if you can reduce your charges by moving to another tier.
+For information on this view, see Usage and estimated costs.
+To review your actual charges, use Azure Cost Management = Billing.

 An Azure Monitor Logs dedicated cluster is a collection of workspaces in a single managed Azure Data Explorer cluster.
-Dedicated clusters support advanced features such as customer-managed keys and use the same commitment tier pricing model as workspaces although they must have a commitment level of at least 500 GB/day.
+Dedicated clusters support advanced features, such as customer-managed keys, and use the same commitment-tier pricing model as workspaces, although they must have a commitment level of at least 500 GB per day.
 Any usage above the commitment level (overage) is billed at that same price per GB as provided by the current commitment tier.
-There is no Pay-As-You-Go option for clusters.
+There's no pay-as-you-go option for clusters.

 Cluster (default): Billing for ingested data is done at the cluster level.
 The ingested data quantities from each workspace associated to a cluster are aggregated to calculate the daily bill for the cluster.
 Per-node allocations from Microsoft Defender for Cloud are applied at the workspace level prior to this aggregation of data across all workspaces in the cluster.